-- These factors include the type of work to be performed, skill required for work performance, occupational status involved in the job etc. - The type of work is very important, as a number of research studies have shown that varied work generally brings about more satisfaction than routine work.
+These facto f work to be performed, skill required for work performance, occupational status involved in the job etc.

+The type of work is very important, as a number of research studies have shown that varied work generally brings about more satisfaction than routine work.
 Where skill exists to a considerable degree it tends to become the main source of satisfaction to the employee.
-As regards the relation occupational status to job satisfaction, research evidences indicate that employees are relatively more dissatisfied in those jobs, which have less social status or prestige.
+As regards the relation of occupational status to job satisfaction, research evidences indicate that employees are relatively more dissatisfied in those jobs, which have less social status or prestige.